Personal expenses allowance

 Find out more about property disregard.

-The savings disregard for eligible care home residents, from April 2016, is:
+The savings disregard for eligible care home residents, for 2017/18, is:

 - £6.15 per week for single residents